How to Maintain Tactical Gear & Clothing for Airsoft

 Cleaning

-If your boots are wet, muddy or both, the soles should be taken out and left to dry.
+If your boots are wet or muddy, the soles should be taken out and left to dry.
 Muddy boots should be cleaned with water after the physical chunks of dirt are brushed off.
-Similar a soft brush should be used to clean dirt off of any piece of clothing or tactical gear you have.
+A soft brush should be used to clean dirt off of any piece of clothing or tactical gear you have.

 It might be common sense to clean dirt off your protective goggles in order for you to see but if these aren’t cleaned in the right way, scratches may be left on them and the material creating the added protection may be damaged.